JuliaDynamics/Agents.jl/docs/src/examples/forest_fire.md

 This model is an example that does _not_ have an `agent_step!` function.
 It only uses a `model_step!`

-!!! info "Cellular-automata-like ABMs"
-    The forest fire model is a cellular automaton.
-    Have a read at [Agents.jl vs DynamicGrids.jl](@ref), which can do simulations with such systems faster than Agents.jl.

 ## Defining the core structures

 We start by defining the agent type